gitKrystan/2025-emberfest/slides.md

 - Generates the URL
 - Serializes the request body
 - Sets cache options
+- tl;dr: It will update our Todo queries

 </v-clicks>

 </div>

 <!--
-The real magic is in our `patchTodo` builder:
+* The real magic is in our `patchTodo` builder:
 * Just like our `getAllTodos` builder, it specifies the request method
-* it generates the URL -- now using a resource key to determine the ID to add to the URL
+* it generates the URL -- now using a resource key to determine the ID to include
 * It serializes the request body in JSON:API format
 * And it sets cache options

 Adding the 'updateRecord' OpCode and specifying the `ResourceKey` for this todo in the `records` array tells the `DefaultCachePolicy` in our store that when this request succeeds it should automatically patch the returned attributes into any matching resources in any cached documents for requests with the 'query' OpCode that include this record in their results when this request succeeds.

+ * In this case, it will update our queries automatically when this request succeeds.
 -->

 ---